Truth About Activated Charcoal Teeth Whitening: Abrasive?

 A patient who swallowed mercury chloride in the 18th century suffered a fatal reaction.
 After being treated with activated charcoal, he was saved from death.

 Most people are familiar with active charcoal’s uses.
-Primarily used for barbecuing, heating traditional iron boxes, as well as for cooking.
+Primarily used for barbecuing, heating traditional iron boxes, and cooking.

 There has been a great deal of research done on activated charcoal.
 Research into how it could be used for different purposes.
 Today, teeth whitening seems to be the most popular application for activated charcoal.